Unless otherwise indicated, forms for the following policies and procedures should be emailed to Student Records (firstname.lastname@example.org)

 - A course description must be uploaded for each course you wish you take at another institution.

 Please note that it may take up to a week to receive a decision, which will be sent to your Pitt e-mail.
+Additionally, please note that you may be contacted through your Pitt email if additional information is needed to process your request.

 Once you have completed the course(s) with a grade of C or better, please have the other institution e-mail an official transcript to Student Records.